tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

 * Clickable navigation has been added to all setup wizard pages.
 * Visual design updates have been applied according to the design guide.
 * Dark mode has been implemented as the default theme with a toggle to switch to light mode.
+* Shared CSS architecture has been implemented for better maintainability.
 * Project files are organized.
 * Documentation updates are in progress.
 * Beta testing preparation continues to be the next major milestone.